allenkang92/allenkang92.github.io/_achievements/publications.md

 ---
 layout: achievement
 title: Publications
-categories: [publications]
+category: [publications]
 ---

-This is a placeholder for publications category.
+This is a placeholder for the publications category.
 List of publications will be shown here.